inovex/kubernetes-logging/README.md

 # Kubernetes Logging into Elasticsearch

+This repository contains a docker images for a fluentd logshipper, kubernetes configs to deploy a basic elasticsearch cluster with kibana frontend, and documentation.
+These files should show how to setup a fluentd logshipper as kubernetes daemonset and pipe all container logs into an elasticsearch cluster.
+The logs are enriched with Metadata like `pod_name`, `pod_id`, `docker_id`.
+If your kubernetes application logs structured JSON log to STDOUT or STDERR the JSON is interpreted and each field of the JSON is a field in the elasticsearch index.

+## Changes need for production
+The file `kubernetes_config/fluentd-daemonset.yaml` contains the configuration for the fluentd logshipper.
+See the comments in this files for changes in production.

+The `fluentd_image/Makefile` builds the docker container.
+Change the variables according to your docker registry setup.

+The file `kubernetes_config/fluentd_config/td-agent.conf` contains the fluentd config.
+You might change it to consume also journald logs or further logs of the kubelet.

 ## Demo

 The demo relies on minikube.
 You have to setup minikube and then run: